Dimmer (band): After Dimmer

-Shayne Carter was part of The Adults in 2011 and 2012, the year he also announced plans for a "piano album".
-Offsider by Shayne P Carter was released in 2016.
+Shayne Carter was part of The Adults in 2011 and 2012, and released solo piano album Offsider in 2016.
 Also in 2016 he began playing shows with Don McGlashan (Blam Blam Blam, The Front Lawn, The Mutton Birds), a musical partnership that led to Carter playing in McGlashan's band The Others alongside James Duncan in 2021.

-James Duncan recorded his second solo album, Vanishing, in Berlin and released it in 2012.
-He also remained part of SJD's band, and teamed up with Carter again in 2016, this time playing bass for the 'Offsider' tour of New Zealand.
+James Duncan recorded his second solo album, Vanishing (2012), in Berlin.
+He also remained part of SJD's band, and in 2016 played bass for Carter's 'Offsider' tour of New Zealand.
 In 2021 Duncan and Carter recorded and, but for covid-related cancelations, would have toured as members of The Others, Don McGlashan's band.

-Gary Sullivan remains a key collaborator with Carter, drumming on the Offsider album and on the tour that followed its release.
+Gary Sullivan remains a key collaborator of Carter's, drumming on the Offsider album and tour.
 In 2011–12 the pair had both been a part of The Adults, a project led by Jon Toogood and also including former Dimmer recruits Anika Moa and Nick Roughan.

 Dino Karlis joined Brian Jonestown Massacre.
 He plays drums and percussion on the albums Revelation, which was recorded in Berlin 2012–14, and Musique de Film Imaginé.
 He also remains part of HDU, the members of which reunite occasionally.

 Kelly Sherrod (née Steven) moved to Nashville, and was based there while she and James Duncan (who was still in Auckland) worked on the first Punches album in 2011.
 She joined Ryan Bingham's band in 2012.
 Her solo project Proteins of Magic began 2021, and toured New Zealand as a support act to Dimmer in 2022.

-Justyn Pilbrow left Elemeno P in 2009.
-By the time they reunited in 2017 he was working in Los Angeles as a music producer.